ionutbortis/gnome-bedtime-mode/README.md

 Hey Gnome, it's bedtime!

 Converts to grayscale the entire Gnome workspace by using a smooth transition.
-This is behaviour is similar to Samsung's bedtime mode which converts the phone screen to grayscale.
+This behaviour is similar to Samsung's bedtime mode which converts the phone screen to grayscale.

 # Installation